openshift/hypershift/README.md

 * Admin access to an OpenShift cluster (version 4.7+) specified by the `KUBECONFIG` environment variable
 * The OpenShift `oc` CLI tool
 * The `hypershift` CLI tool
+- An [AWS credentials file](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) with permissions to create infrastructure for the cluster

 Install HyperShift into the management cluster: